Accident & repair guidanceUpdated 2026-01-25

 Staring at a $5,000 health insurance deductible?
 Medical Payments Coverage (MedPay) costs pennies but pays your first-dollar medical bills after a crash.
 Here is why savvy drivers max it out.

-Joe, United Car Insurance Personal PA2026-02-17
+United Car Insurance Editorial Team2026-02-17

 Frequently Asked Questions

-Does insurance cover me if I hit a pothole?
+Does comprehensive insurance cover hitting a deer?